-Dubbed 'The African Caribbean', Cape Verde is quickly becoming the hottest new destination to spend your holiday.
+Dubbed 'The African Caribbean', Cape Verde is quickly becoming the hottest new summer destination to spend your holiday.
 Cabo Verde as it is properly known is a group of ten islands which lie 350 miles west of Africa, off the coast of Senegal.
 This up and coming destination started gaining popularity in the celebrity world in 2014, so expect in 2015 for it to be the must-go holiday destination!

 The two main islands you want to head for if you fancy a relaxing beach holiday are Sal and Boa Vista.
 The other islands tend to be generally rockier, have more vegetation and are less developed for tourists.
 With golden sands, crystal clear waters and lively surf, Sal and Boa Vista have all you could want and more from an island getaway.
 If you want all the weather and views of a Caribbean island but don’t fancy the long flight, then these islands would be perfect for you with just a 6-hour flight from the UK.

 As a former Portuguese colony Cape Verde is a real melting pot of different cultures, with African, Portuguese, Brazilian and European influences seen throughout the architecture, food and music.
 The national dish is ‘cachupa’, which is a type of stew consisting of mashed maize, onions, green bananas, manioc, sweet potatoes, squash, yams, tomatoes, cabbage and possibly bacon.
 It’s a definite must if you want to sample the local cuisine.
 If you fancy a bit of the local tipple then ‘Pontche’ is what you need.
 Made from grogue (a Cape Verdian ingredient that can be substituted for dark rum when grogue is not available), sugar-cane molasses and a mixture of spices, Pontche can come in a variety of different flavours such as coconut or orange.
 But be warned, this drink is sure to knock your socks off!